Mondego/LDA-studies/README.md

 4. run writefile to produce xls file of all the results.
 The file is stored in /datatable subdirectory for each project.

 All the data are automatically stored in current directory.
 Make modifications on code if necessary when you want to include/ exclude the projects you want to analyze.

+Note:
+in xls, you may find some tangling value is 0.
+This is because there is only one topic in that file so Entropy = log(1) = 0.
+Means the file is completely determined by that single topic